Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

-More recently in 2014, Perozzi et al.\ \cite{perozzi2014deepwalk} introduce random walks on a graph as a tool to learn node embeddings that capture the edge structure of larger node neighborhoods in a computationally efficient manner.
+More recently Perozzi et~al.~\cite{perozzi2014deepwalk} introduce a method not obviously related to matrix factorization, where they use random walks on a graph as a tool to learn node embeddings that capture the edge structure of larger node neighborhoods in a computationally efficient manner.
 After a random initialization of node features, a stochastic gradient descent algorithm updates features to optimize the information necessary to estimate the probability that two nodes co-occur on the same random walk of a fixed length.
-Two years later Grover et al.\ \cite{grover2016node2vec} improved on Perozzi et al.\ by adding explore and return parameters that respectively determined the algorithm's tendency to explore new nodes and return to the starting node.
-Later, \cite{qiu2018network} showed that these random walk methods are essentially matrix factorization techniques.
+Grover et~al.~\cite{grover2016node2vec} improves on~\cite{perozzi2014deepwalk} by adding parameters that determine the algorithm's tendency to explore new nodes and its tendency to return to the starting node.
+Finally \cite{qiu2018network} shows that these random walk methods are implicitly doing matrix factorization.

-Matrix factorization methods have the advantage of being applicable on graphs without attributes.
-On attributed graphs, however, all of the examples of shallow models share several shortcomings \cite{hamilton2017representation}: \begin{enumerate} \item They make insubstantial use of the node attributes during training, so they do not use all available information.
-Moreover, these models tend to define similarity in terms of proximity, and consequently they usually produce poor results when adjacent nodes in a graph tend to be dissimilar \cite{ribeiro2017struc2vec}. \item Trained models cannot be applied to unseen nodes without further training.
+Matrix factorization methods have the benefit of working on graphs without attributes.
+On attributed graphs, however, all of the examples of shallow models share several shortcomings~\cite{hamilton2017representation}: \begin{enumerate} \item They make insubstantial use of the node attributes during training, so they do not use all available information.
+Moreover, these models tend to define similarity in terms of proximity, and consequently they usually produce poor results when adjacent nodes in a graph tend to be dissimilar~\cite{ribeiro2017struc2vec}. \item Trained models cannot be applied to unseen nodes without further training.
 This is impractical for dynamic graphs and for graphs that are so large that they cannot fit in memory.
 It also means that a model trained in a setting with a lot of labeled data is not transferrable to an unseen graph in a related domain with sparsely labeled data. \item The information is not efficiently stored in the model.
 Each trained model is the collection of node features for the graph, which means model parameters are not shared across nodes.
 In particular, the number of parameters grows linearly with $\vert\mathcal N\vert$, which can create memory challenges for processing on large graphs. \end{enumerate} The next section discusses more powerful encoder-decoder approaches called graph neural networks, which resolve these shortcomings.